le-doux/bitsy/experiments/font/arabic2-bitsy/_READMEonHowToUseScripts.txt

 Steps:
 1- install "ttx-to-ttf" https://github.com/fonttools/fonttools
+2- Name your font file "bitsy-with-arabic.ttf"
-2- run the provided file "CommandsRun.bat" in this directory The bat file will execute the following commands and output a file named "arabic2.bitsyfont"
+3- Run the provided file "CommandsRun.bat" in this directory The bat file will input "bitsy-with-arabic.ttf" and output a file named "arabic2.bitsyfont"

 ttx bitsy-with-arabic.ttf
 node ttx_to_bitsyfont.js